siege-green/vargur-api-sdk/docs/index.md

 ## Getting Started

-To get started with Vargur SDK, follow these simple steps:
+To get started with Vargur API SDK, follow these simple steps:

 1. Install the SDK:
    ```
-   pip install vargur-sdk
+   pip install vargur-api-sdk
    ```

 2. Import the necessary components: